Love? (a farewell to 2018)

 “Hmm.
 Well, okay.”

-The only difference about this conversation, besides the obvious location and priorities factors that change with age, is that it doesn't bother me in principle to be single.
+The only difference about this conversation, besides the obvious location and priorities factors that change with age (I might be a little less of a nihilist now!), is that it doesn't bother me in principle to be single.
 I have also never spent such a period of my life diving deeper and deeper into myself.
 But I do have to ask how much of it has to do with wondering when I'll meet someone who actually sees my worth in the way my mom so effortlessly does - every week to call and check in, flying from San Francisco to try to catch my shows, sharing of memories, fighter for my happiness, childhood albums, and not to mention the obvious - raising my insufferable coming of age (and corresponding fits of entitlement) for years at a time just because she believed so deeply in the person that would emerge from the other end.
 It was a life changing surrender for her to permanently invest in the person I would become, am becoming, and may become - and trust that it became something beautiful.

 But being inside your own head for too long is never good.
 The “big question” speculations begins.
-Is my mother’s love only that effortless because of time and observing over two decades of staggering growth within the same single variable?
-Is it because after all the years of being ostracized and outcasted in middle school and high school, is she really is one of the only people who can take away something tremendous from my presence and my contributions?
+Is my mother’s love only that effortless because of time and observing over two decades of staggering growth within a single variable?
+Is it because after all the years of being ostracized and outcasted throughout middle school and high school, is she really is one of the only people who can take away something tremendous from my presence and my contributions?
 The conspiracies you gather in your head only get sillier.
 And then the fault is questioned in regards to the self (If I grapple with depression and anxiety, does society deem me ineligible, or even worse, threatening, to the idea of love?
 The market of love?
 The capitalism of love?
 Or so they call it?).
+Logic always falls short.

 I remember that when we talk about relationships with my family during the holidays, it is like recovering disposable mementos from the past.
 It is ironic to be surrounded by family whom you might love, yet exclusively discussing people who’s love potential is frequently (and unnervingly) temporary.